Code-4-Community/c4c-internal-backend/apidocs/users.md

 This happens if the client sends a request that does not conform to the standard outlined above.

+#### `403 ERROR`

+Not sufficent authorization, either the JWT is invalid or does not have sufficent prvileges.

 ## `PUT /protected/user`